-The Historic Recurrence Interval is 5.08 years.
-This is a 19.70% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 0.3, the past 20-year frequency is 0.35, and the past 50-year frequency is 0.26 (See GEMA PDM Hazard Frequencies Table contained in Appendix D).
+In Bacon County (including the City of Alma), with the best available information, we have recorded an average of 65 wildland fires per year in 50 years, with a Historic Recurrence Interval of 0.02 years.
+This is a 6500% Historic Frequency Chance per year.
+The past ten-year Record Frequency Per Year is 65.0, the past 20-year frequency is 65.0 and the past 50-year frequency is 65.0 (see GEMA PDM Hazard Frequencies Table contained in Appendix D Section I).
+To the best of our knowledge, approximately 325 wildfire events have occurred in Bacon County (including the City of Alma) since the previous Hazard Mitigation Plan was adopted.